Mixologist Brett Butler shares recipes for 'Black Manhattan,' 'I'm Kind of a Big Dill' cocktails/mocktails

-You can prepare cocktails at home just as smooth and tasty as Bre Alcomy Elixirs can be purchased at the Carmel and Fishers Summer Farmers Markets through September!
+You can prepare cocktails at home just as smooth and tasty as Brett W. Butler’s because his Alcomy Elixirs can be purchased at the Carmel and Fishers Summer Farmers Markets through September!

+Brett is the owner/operator of ALCOMY LLC. and he joined us Wednesday on “Life.Style.Live!” to share the recipes for “Black Manhattan” and “I’m Kind of a Big Dill” cocktails/mocktails.

 “I’m Kind of a Big Dill” (A Ron Burgundy-inspired mocktail/cocktail)